Archives: Portfolio

 Shampooing

-Shampooing your carpet requires a shampooing machine that features a solution tank and cleaning attachment with a nylon brush.
-The brush spins and releases carpet cleaning solution into the carpeting, which creates foam.
-Moving in a circular fashion, the brush scrubs the carpeting.
-The carpet requires vacuuming before and after cleaning.
+Shampooing involves a carpet cleaning machine with a solution tank and a spinning nylon brush.
+The machine distributes cleaning solution into the carpet to create foam, which is scrubbed in a circular motion.
+Vacuuming is required both before and after cleaning.

 Advantages